compwron/blogohno/ChatOpsVCS.md

 ### How to use the working system

-the core of it is is...
-to put code into repo, make a chunj of code microservice is channel code block is a file code block replying to a message contianing a code block is "delete that file and" (reply is "link to previous message" in slack) a thread is a branch or instead of replying, a message with the same filename, make the bot post a diff in teh message about... the url for... slack rate limits? not multiple bot messages than human messages? notifying of...

-slack backups to json regularly

-code is nominally stored in slack, backed up to table...

-something grabs all the code from slack and grab most recent message in thread isntead of recalculating, cache, ? rom message deiverd column, first in cain of replues, first in column, what when is the mewssage posted... idex on tuple of that to get per message most recent. the more code you have, the longer it will take to reply optimistic, less than 100mb code in system, perf is ok or at least solvable...
+To put code into the "repository", make a chunk of code and post it in slack.
+Every slack channel is a microservice, and each code block is a file.
+To replace the contents of a file, start a thread against the original slack comment, and post a code block- this will replace the original.
+The slackbot should post a diff from the old code to the new code if you command it to- something like `bot diff` in your code message.
+A reply is a PR?
+TODO

+To keep your codebase safe (since it is less likely that every developer will have an up to date copy maybe?), automate your slack backups - dump all the messages to json regularly.
+Maybe backed up to something like a database... (but the main code-complilation server will always have at the latest version, but it won't have history- the source of truth for code history is the messages in slack!)

+Optimistically while there is not an enormous amount of code in the system, performance for assembling the codebase will be negligable or at least solvable

+What about external dependencies?
+Well, we're not going to be able to vendor them- and posting a `yarn.lock` could be a little difficult, but `package.json` or similar will at least be reasonable

-more than 1100 mb of external depenxvies git hustiry git hisotry per line give up on code gets approved by a certain number of thumbs up...
+Code blocks gets approved for "merge" into main by a certain number of thumbs up...

 code block is a file
 refactorig is fucked